 Figure 2.
 The Peroxide Value of Catfish Fillet Stored at Room Temperature and Cold Temperature

-The combination of liquid smoke nanoencapsulation had a total phenolic content of 3.682% and the RSA of 91.348%, that can inhibit the oxidation process of catfish fillet.
-The result showed that the storage of catfish fillet for 4 days had a good peroxide value at room temperature and cold temperature, there were 4.695 meq/kg and 3.347 meq/kg, respectively.
-The peroxide value was decreased for 10 days of storage at room temperature and cold temperature, there were 2.467 meq/kg and 2.725 meq/kg, respectively.
-The different results were shown by Adebowale et.al., (2012) that the catfish storage at room temperature for 21 days obtained peroxide value for 5.12 meq/kg.
+The combination of liquid smoke nanocapsules had a total phenolic content of 3.68% and the RSA of 91.35%, that can inhibit the oxidation process of catfish fillet.
+The result showed that the storage of catfish fillet for 4 days had a good peroxide value at room temperature and cold temperature, there were 4.70 meq/kg and 3.35 meq/kg, respectively.
+The peroxide value was decreased for 10 days of storage at room temperature and cold temperature, there were 2.47 meq/kg and 2.73 meq/kg, respectively.
+The different results were shown by Adebowale et al., (2012) that the catfish storage at room temperature for 21 days obtained peroxide value for 5.12 meq/kg.
 A maximum limit for foodstuffs peroxide value was 5 meq/kg.
 This result showed that the catfish fillet after 10 days of storage was feasible for consumption.

 3.3.
 Thiobarbituric Acid (TBA) Analysis

 The TBA value of catfish fillet during storage was presented in Figure 3.
-TBA measured the amount of malonadehid which is the final product of fat oxidation (Piccolo, et al., 2014).
-Based of figure 3, it could be seen that the TBA value of catfish fillet increased until 4 days of storage, for storage of room temperature from 3.534 mg malonaldehid/kg to 4.726 mg malonaldehid/kg.
-Meanwhile the TBA value of catfish fillet at cold temperature storage were 3.291 mg malonaldehid/kg to 4.052 mg malonaldehid/kg.
-The TBA value decreased until 10 days of storage, there were 3.206 mg malonaldehyde/kg at room temperature and 2.802 mg malonaldehid/kg at cold temperature.
-Swastawati et.al., (2012) applied the coconut shell liquid smoke on a stingray, showed the TBA value decreased after 6 days of storage.
-The maximum number of malonaldehyde was 5 mg/kg (Gunsen, et al., 2011).
+TBA measured the amount of malonadehid which is the final product of fat oxidation (Piccolo et al., 2014).
+Based of figure 3, it could be seen that the TBA value of catfish fillet increased until 4 days of storage, for storage of room temperature from 3.53 mg malonaldehid/kg to 4.73 mg malonaldehid/kg.
+Meanwhile the TBA value of catfish fillet at cold temperature storage were 3.29 mg malonaldehid/kg to 4.05 mg malonaldehid/kg.
+The TBA value decreased until 10 days of storage, there were 3.21 mg malonaldehyde/kg at room temperature and 2.80 mg malonaldehid/kg at cold temperature.
+Swastawati et al., (2012) applied the coconut shell liquid smoke on a stingray, showed the TBA value decreased after 6 days of storage.
+The maximum number of malonaldehyde was 5 mg/kg (Gunsen et al., 2011).
 This result showed that catfish fillets were still feasible for consumption either on the storage at room temperature or cold temperature until 10 days of storage.
-The combination of liquid smoke nanoencapsulation applied to the catfish fillet was able to inhibit the oxidation of fat.
-The decreasing of TBA value indicated that the secondary oxidation products formation which not detected with TBA value (Piccolo, et al., 2014).
+The combination of liquid smoke nanocapsules applied to the catfish fillet was able to inhibit the oxidation of fat.
+The decreasing of TBA value indicated that the secondary oxidation products formation which not detected with TBA value (Piccolo et al., 2014).

 Figure 3.
 The TBA Value of Catfish Fillet Stored at Room Temperature and Cold Temperature